FLW logo (1)

 Wright's Oak Park studio

 Geometry was always one of the strongest principles in Wright’s architectural career and in his Home and Studio, applications and examples of it are abundant, more so than can be adequately described here.
-The integration of intricate design details, centrally-located fireplaces, geometry, roofs of long overhang, along with landscape that complimented the design of the structure — and vice versa — which began here in Oak Park, became hallmarks of Wright designs; in this home and studio he designed approximately 125 buildings in only eleven years.
+The integration of intricate design details, centrally-located fireplaces, geometry, roofs of long overhang, along with landscape that complimented the design of the structure — and vice versa — which began here in Oak Park, became hallmarks of Wright designs.

 Near the entrance to Wright’s studio – Photo by Yvonne Carpenter-Ross

-The Wright Plus Housewalk is an annual event (usually in May) that offers a unique opportunity to explore the architectural treasures of Oak Park, Illinois.
-This celebrated event features guided tours of private homes and public buildings designed by Frank Lloyd Wright and his contemporaries.
+• Wright Plus Housewalk: This celebrated annual event (usually in May) is a highlight of the Illinois Frank Lloyd Wright Trail.
+It offers a rare opportunity to explore the interior of private homes and public buildings designed by Wright and his contemporaries that are otherwise closed to the public.

 Share This FLW Site Article